 Building A Free DIY Goat Playground – Step by Step

 I have this old plastic exercise step in my barn that I put in for the goats a few years ago.
 My gals still fight over who will get to stand on that thing.
-Being higher than anyone else, even a few inches seems to be a goal of just about any goat.

 We have a small mound in our pasture from dirt that was dumped years ago but never got around to moving it.
 It has since been covered with grass and weeds.
-Every single one of my goats will climb up on their “mini-mountain” to survey all that there is below them.
-Which isn’t much let me tell you. 🙂

 It is quite comical to see my herd clustered on that hill looking around as if they are hundreds of feet up!

-I contacted a friend who worked for our local power company and he was able to get me four spools that were left over from a previous project.
-Electrical pools are wooden cylinders and are used for holding wiring.
-They are very sturdy and come in two sizes (that I know of).
+I contacted a friend who worked for our local power company, and he was able to get me four electrical spools that were left over from a previous project.

 How To Make A Free DIY Goat Playground

-We have used spools throughout our homestead for years but this was the first time I was going to use them in a project.
-My idea was to set up 2-3 spools as a platform with a bridge connecting them all together.
+My idea was to set up three spools using them as a platform with two boards to act as a bridge connecting them all together.
 My goal was to spend little to no money by using what supplies we had on hand from other projects.

 Step #1 Gather your supplies

-Before you construct your playground you will need to enforce and close up any openings on your spools.
+You may also want to close up any openings on the ends.
 Please be aware that most spools do have holes on either end that are just large enough for a goat’s hoof to get caught in.
-This is easily fixed, however, by simply screwing on a scrap piece of wood just large enough to cover the holes.

-We are not looking for pretty here, just keeping the goats and their kids safe.
-While you are at it look for any hardware that may be sticking out of the spools that can cause injury to you or your goats.
-Screws, nails, or staples can either be pounded in or removed altogether.
-Finally, check the rest of the spool and fix any loose boards or rotted areas.
+While you are at it, look for any hardware that may be sticking out of the spools that can cause injury to you or your goats.

 Step #2 Pick the perfect spot